pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 In this guide, we'll demonstrate uploading to both production PyPI and Test PyPI meaning that we'll have two separate sets of creds.
-And we'll need to save them in GitHub repo settings.
+And we'll need to save them in the GitHub repo settings.

 Let's begin! 🚀

 1. Go to https://pypi.org/manage/account/#api-tokens and
    create a new `API token`_.
-If you have the project on PyPI already, please limit the token scope to just that project.
+If you have the project on PyPI already, limit the token scope to just that project.
-   You can call it smth like
+   You can call it something like
    ``GitHub Actions CI/CD — project-org/project-repo``
    in order for it to be easily distinguishable in the token list.